“Why do I have to study math? I’ll never use it.”

 One possible answer is how important math is in the real world.
 Each of us has our favorite real world problems that illustrate the importance of math.
 But these problems seem contrived, and are not the problems ordinary people encounter.
 The book When Are We Ever Gonna Have to Use This contains math examples from nearly 100 occupations, but most of these merely use arithmetic or pre-algebra.

-Another possible answer is that many occupations require math, and a student limits his future options by avoiding math.
-My reply is that most students are not going to choose such occupations.
 A third possible answer is that math helps us to think logically.
 But many people who are quite logical thinkers and good problem solvers know minimal math.
 If the purpose is to teach logical thinking, maybe we should teach logic.

 Here is my reply, which I discovered during a team project in an education course.
 I was teamed with an English teacher, and we were trying to find some common ground between us.
 To my surprise, she explained that when she analyzes a poem, she searches for various patterns in the poem.